CMH Services

 and find opportunities that meet those needs, including various housing resources in the community.

-TTI’s Housing Program, primarily located in Troy location, provides assistance to individuals meeting criteria in Oakland County and Jackson/Hillsdale County with emphasis on those who are either homeless or at imminent risk of becoming homeless.
+TTI’s Housing Program, primarily located in Jackson, Michigan, provides assistance to individuals meeting criteria in Jackson/Hillsdale County with emphasis on those who are either homeless or at imminent risk of becoming homeless.

 Housing services include: